Skip to main content

 2. Generate a draft changelog:

-npm run db:draft-changelog
+pnpm run db:draft-changelog

-3. Review changelog_new.xml carefully—check for destructive operations.
+3. Review changelog_new.xml carefully – check for destructive operations.

 4. Rename and move the file to server/application-server/src/main/resources/db/changelog/{id}_changelog.xml.

-5. Regenerate docs and models:
+5. Regenerate docs:

-npm run db:generate-erd-docs
+pnpm run db:generate-erd-docs

-6. Commit the migration, documentation (docs/contributor/erd/schema.mmd), and updated models.
+6. Commit the migration and documentation (docs/contributor/erd/schema.mmd).

 Validation checklist